Poopyy17/Poopyy17/README.md

 # 💫 About Me:
-Full-stack developer with a proven record of leading projects from concept to deployment.
+Software Engineer with a proven record of leading projects from concept to deployment.

 ## 🌐 Socials: